IDEAL Taking part

-The IDEAL research project is a major, five-year longitudinal cohort study of 1500 people with who have difficulties with memory, thinking or behaviour, that may have been described as dementia or an associated condition, and on the family members or friends who provide support throughout the UK.
+The IDEAL research project was a major, five-year longitudinal cohort study of people with who have difficulties with memory, thinking or behaviour, that may have been described as dementia or an associated condition, and on the family members or friends who provide support throughout the UK.

-People taking part will complete a questionnaire covering the following topics:
+People taking part completed questionnaires that covered the following topics:

 - Capitals, assets and resources (social, economic, environmental, physical and psychological factors, access to and use of social and health care, including community resources, and quality of the caregiving relationship);

 - Challenges related to dementia or other issues (including dementia severity, other physical and mental health problems, and dependence);

 - Adaptation and indicators of living well (well-being, life satisfaction, quality of life, social participation, and positive emotions).

 Family members or friends completed their own questionnaires and also provided information about the person they support.